 Try these steps in order

-After trying each step below, test GarageBand again to see if you've fixed your issue.
+After trying each step below, test GarageBand again to see if you've fixed the issue.

 Restart your Mac